-XV.B.5.1.
+237 XV.B.5.1.
 Direct healthcare professional communication (DHPC)

-A direct healthcare professional communication (DHPC) is a communication intervention by which important safety information is delivered directly to individual healthcare professionals by a marketing authorisation holder or a competent authority, to inform them of the need to take certain actions or adapt their practices in relation to a medicinal product.
-DHPCs are not replies to enquiries from healthcare professionals.
+A direct healthcare professional communication (DHPC) is defined in this document as as a communication intervention by which important safety information is delivered directly to individual healthcare professionals by a marketing authorisation holder or a competent authority, to inform them of the need to take certain actions or adapt their practices in relation to a medicinal product.
+DHPCs are not replies to enquiries from healthcare professionals. τ

-The preparation of DHPCs involves cooperation between the marketing authorisation holder and the competent authority.
+- 243 nor are they meant as educational material for routine risk minimisation activities. - The preparation of DHPCs involves cooperation between the marketing authorisation holder and the competent authority.
 Agreement between these two parties should be reached before a DHPC is issued by the marketing authorisation holder.
-The agreement will cover both the content of the DHPC (see XV.B.4.) and the communication plan (see GVP Annex II), including the intended recipients, the timetable and the channels for disseminating the DHPC.

-Where there are several marketing authorisation holders of the same active substance and/or a class of products for which a DHPC is to be issued, a single consistent message should be delivered (see XV.C.2.1.).

-Whenever possible and appropriate, it is advised that healthcare professionals' organisations or learned societies are involved during the preparation of DHPCs to ensure that the information delivered by the DHPCs is useful and adapted to the target audience.

-A DHPC should be complemented by other communication tools and channels and the principle of providing consistent information should apply (XV.B.2.).

-A DHPC should be included as an additional risk minimisation measure as part of a risk management plan (see GVP Modules V and XVI).

-A DHPC should be disseminated in the following situations when there is a need to take immediate action or change current practice in relation to a medicinal product:

-2 For the purpose of this Section tools and channels are presented without distinction as they often overlap and there is no general agreement on their categorisation.

-- suspension, withdrawal or revocation of a marketing authorisation for safety reasons; - an important change to the use of a medicine due to the restriction of an indication, a new contraindication, or a change in the recommended dose due to safety reasons; - a restriction in availability or discontinuation of a medicine with potential detrimental effects on patient care.

-Other situations where dissemination of a DHPC should be considered are:

-- new major warnings or precautions for use in the product information; - new data identifying a previously unknown risk or a change in the frequency or severity of a known risk; - new evidence that the medicinal product is not as effective as previously considered; - new recommendations for preventing or treating adverse reactions or to avoid misuse or medication errors with the medicinal product; - ongoing assessment of an important potential risk, for which data available at a particular point in time are insufficient to take regulatory action (in this case, the DHPC should encourage close monitoring of the safety concern in clinical practice and encourage reporting, and possibly provide information on how to minimise the potential risk).
+The agreement will cover both the content of the information DHPC (see XV.B.4.) and the communication plan (see GVP Annex II), including the intended recipients. and the timetable and the communication tools and channels for disseminating the DHPC. - Where there are several marketing authorisation holders of the same active substance and/or a class of products for which a DHPC is to be issued, a single consistent message should normally be delivered-(see XV.C.2.1). - Whenever possible and appropriate, it is advised that healthcare professionals' organisations or learned societies are involved as appropriate during the preparation of DHPCs to ensure that the information delivered by the they-DHPCs- deliver is useful and adapted to the target audience. - A DHPC should be complemented by other communication tools and channels and the principle of providing consistent information should apply (XV.B.2.). - A DHPC should be included as may be an additional risk minimisation measure as part of a risk management plan (see GVP Modules V and XVI). - A DHPC should be disseminated in the following situations when there is a need to take immediate action or change current practice in relation to a medicinal product: - suspension, withdrawal or revocation of a marketing authorisation for safety reasons; - an important change to the use of a medicine due to the restriction of an indication, a new contraindication, or a change in the recommended dose due to safety reasons; - a restriction in availability or discontinuation of a medicine with potential detrimental effects on patient care. - 266 Other situations where dissemination of a DHPC should be considered are: - new major warnings or precautions for use in the product information; - new data identifying a previously unknown risk or a change in the frequency or severity of a known risk; - substantiated knowledge new evidence that the medicinal product is not as effective as previously considered; - new recommendations for preventing or treating adverse reactions or to avoid misuse or medication errors with the medicinal product; - ongoing assessment of an important potential risk, for which data available at a particular point in time are insufficient to take regulatory action (in this case, the DHPC should encourage close monitoring of the safety concern in clinical practice and encourage reporting, and possibly provide information on how to minimise the potential risk).